 Interviews allow us to evaluate your commitment to your chosen course, your interest in new ideas, and your ability to apply your skills and knowledge in unfamiliar situations.
 The interviews replicate the Cambridge supervision system, of one-to-one teaching, so they are a way that we see if you are a good fit for this system.

-We try to interview all applicants who we think have a realistic chance of being offered a place on their chosen course at Cambridge - over 80% of those who apply.
+We try to interview applicants who we think have a realistic chance of being offered a place on their chosen course at Cambridge.
+The number of candidates each year varies between the courses applied for.

 We try to make interviews as positive an experience as possible.
 We aim to discover your academic abilities and interests; we try to put you at your ease so that you can show us that you have the potential to thrive in your chosen course.
 We want to see our applicants at their best so there will definitely not be any “trick” questions.
 However, some questions will be challenging because they will require you to develop an argument, solve a theoretical problem, or think about an unfamiliar situation.